ScottKirvan/UE_QuickLaunch/README.md

   <h1>UE_QuickLaunch</h1>

   <p>
   Add a right-click context menu to launch Unreal Engine when you right-clicked in a folder, or on a folder.
-Create and launche a blank unreal project with the same name as the folder.
+Create and launch a blank unreal project with the same name as the folder.
 If the project file already exists, it just open it.
   </p>